 Graduate Book History Special Interest Group

-The Book History Special Interest Group (BHSIG) was formed in fall 2008 by Ann Hawkins and then graduate student Leigh Bonds as an informal forum for discussions about the materiality of texts.
+The Book History Special Interest Group (BHSIG) is an informal forum for discussions about the materiality of texts.
 We have a scheduled meeting once a month to discuss a topic of interest, to view exhibits at our library or museum, or participate in a book production activity.
 We began working closely with Book History faculty in spring 2010 to assemble and organize the department's LetterPress Lab.
-In addition, we are regular patrons of our Southwest Collection’s Rare Books Collection.
+In addition, we are regular patrons of our Southwest Collection's Rare Books Collection.

 We make paper, watch demonstrations of printing, and have many interesting guest speakers

 on topics as varied as Mesoamerican book art and contemporary chapbooks.
 Future possibilities

 include inviting speakers from various departments across campus, libraries, archives,

 publishing houses, and auction houses as well as practicing artists who work in various

 aspects of the print medium.
 We're interested in all aspects of the study of the